OtmaneDaoudi/azure-migration-pipeline/README.md

 ![image](https://github.com/user-attachments/assets/e0c015e6-fbbf-400c-ac1d-8f867f4ff581)

-- An Azure Data Factory pipeline then connects to the host copies the data from all the tables, and loads them into a bronze container within Azure Data Lake in parquet format.
+- An Azure Data Factory pipeline then connects to the host, copies the data from all the tables, and loads them into a bronze container within Azure Data Lake in parquet format.

 ![image](https://github.com/user-attachments/assets/6df16eb5-8358-40a7-ac30-1a2bac5516f1)
 ![image](https://github.com/user-attachments/assets/7957946a-2982-4dd2-8739-67e1daf89fe7)